How To Prune Perennial Plants

 · Page 1

-This article will teach you how to prune perennial plants.
+This article provides tips and instructions for how to prune and deadhead perennial plants.

 Deadheading Perennial Plants